dipendra-mule/conducky/website/docs/user-guide/event-management.md

 ### Who Can Edit

 - Only users with the `Admin` role for the event will see edit icons
-- SuperAdmins can edit if they have been assigned an Admin role for the event
+- System Admins can edit if they have been assigned an Admin role for the event
 - Non-admin users cannot edit event metadata

 ### How It Works